 Medical Transcription Pay

-While there is oftentimes a lot of flexibility in the hours for medical transcriptionists, there are time demands that require certain documents returned within a given length of time.
+While medical transcriptionists often have flexibility in their work hours, there can be time demands that require documents to be returned within a specific time frame.
 Sometimes transcriptions must be returned in just a few hours or as many as 48 hours.
-So transcriptionists have to be willing to work a given period of time so they are ready to transcribe any documents that come their way.
-Oftentimes an employer will pay more money for an employee that is willing to commit to being available to transcribe during a designated window of time.
-Other employers pay on a per line commitment basis so ask that the transcriptionist transcribe a set number of lines in a 24 hour period.
-In these situations the employer does not necessarily have a preference as to the specific hours the transcriptionist works so long as they’ve transcribed their number of lines within that day.
-As for skilled transcriptionists, an employer will typically work with them to make sure they are comfortable with the schedule.
+Because of this, transcriptionists have to be willing to work a given period of time so they are ready to transcribe any documents that come their way.
+Often, an employer will pay more money for an employee who is willing to commit to being available to transcribe during a designated window of time.
+Other employers pay on a per line commitment basis, so they ask that the transcriptionist transcribe a set number of lines in a 24-hour period.
+In these situations, the employer does not necessarily have a preference of the specific hours the transcriptionist works as long as they've transcribed their number of lines within that day.
+An employer will typically work with skilled transcriptionists to make sure they are comfortable with their schedule.

 Learn more about medical transcription jobs.

 The BLS shows that demand for medical transcriptionists will grow by 8 percent from 2012 to 2022.
 This may not seem like a lot, but it could result in 6,400 new positions becoming available over the decade.
 Driving this growth is federal legislation that has expanded access to health care for more individuals, shows the BLS.
 Also, concerns about patient privacy may lead more health care providers to seek medical transcriptionist services within in the country.

 On the flip side, some health care providers who are looking to cut costs may use transcription services offered in other countries.
 In a similar vein, technological advancements, such as speech recognition software, are leading to improved efficiency, meaning services could be in less need.

 Is there room for advancement in this field?